-Your kidneys are bean-shaped organs located on each side of your spine, just behind the intestines.
-Kidneys act like filters to remove excess fluid, electrolytes and waste from your blood, and retain only the essential elements.
+The kidneys are bean-shaped organs located on each side of the spine, just behind the intestines.
+They act as filters to remove excess fluid, electrolytes and waste from the blood.
 Different types of cancer can develop in the kidney.

 Renal cell carcinoma is the most common type of kidney cancer in adults.
-It originates in the lining of tubules (very small tubes) in the kidneys and starts growing uncontrollably to form a single mass within the kidneys.
+It starts in the lining of tubules (very small tubes) in the kidneys and starts growing uncontrollably to form a single mass within the kidney.
 More than one tumour can develop in one or both kidneys.
-Renal cell carcinoma occurs mainly in men aged 50 to 70 years old.
+This cancer occurs mainly in men aged 50 – 70 years old.